Don Goodman's Carabao Cup predictions

 Don Goodman discusses the Carabao Cup second round and offers his predictions, but who is he tipping for victory?
 Find out here...

-AFC Wimbledon v West Ham (Tuesday, 7.45pm, live on Sky Sports Football)
+AFC Wimbledon v West Ham (Tuesday, live on Sky Sports Football from 7.30pm)

 Both of these teams are struggling and haven't started the season well and I think, if you are Manuel Pellegrini and you've lost every game, you need to go stronger than you otherwise would.
 Wimbledon had a good win against Portsmouth in the first round, but I can't see them having enough to shock the Hammers in this one.